 Learn more about speakers Thomas Rid and Gail Harris ▸

-Thomas Rid is a reader in War Studies at King’s College in London, his work analyses the relationship between the cyber-realm and security issues.
-Rid is frequently published in academic journals and a featured guest commentator on the BBC, CNN, and al-Jazeera.
+Thomas Rid is a reader in war studies at King’s College in London.
+His work analyzes the relationship between the cyber realm and security issues.
+Rid is frequently published in academic journals and is a featured guest commentator on the BBC, CNN, and al-Jazeera.
 His work and academic career have taken him from London to Paris, Germany, the United States, and Jerusalem.

-Gail Harris is a Senior Fellow at the Truman National Security Project, a national security leadership institute based in Washington, D.C.
-Harris is a contributor for the Foreign Policy Association’s blog network with her regular column entitled “GailForce.”
-As the Navy’s first female intelligence officer, Harris has extensive experience in the field of cyber security.
+Gail Harris is a senior fellow at the Truman National Security Project, a national security leadership institute based in Washington, D.C.
+Harris is a contributor for the Foreign Policy Association’s blog network with her regular column titled “GailForce.”
+The U.S. Navy’s first female intelligence officer, Harris has extensive experience in the field of cyber security.